Notice of Non-Discrimination

 • Submission to or rejection of such conduct is used as the basis for employment or academic decisions affecting that individual

 • Such conduct has the purpose or effect of interfering with an individual’s work performance or educational experience, or creates an intimidating, hostile or offensive work or educational environment

-Employees and students who believe they have been harassed or sexually harassed or believe that they may be accused of same should contact the vice president of human resources, 610-359-5094, or associate dean for student success, 610-359-5320.
+Employees and students who believe they have been harassed or sexually harassed or believe that they may be accused of same should contact the Vice President of Human Resources/Title IX Coordinator (TitleIXCoordinator@dccc.edu).